ncphillips/truecoders.io/_coders/grant-berryman.markdown

   job_title: Service Department Head / Programmer
   start_date: 2013-05-01 00:00:00 -05:00
   end_date: 2016-09-01 00:00:00 -05:00
+  body:  |-
-  body: "[Twist Technology LLC](www.twisttechllc.com) delivers the custom integration
-    of technology into residential, commercial and worship environments.
+    [Twist Technology LLC](www.twisttechllc.com) delivers the custom integration of technology into residential, commercial and worship environments.
 Twist specializes in audio/video distribution solutions, theaters, automation systems, lighting systems, camera systems, access control and networking.
-As Service Department Head my responsibilities were varied and included:\n\n* Diagnosed and resolved issues with client systems, while giving customers a second to none experience\n* Coordinated with Project Manager to effectively manage staff\n* Communicated directly with customers to setup service calls\n* Programmed automation systems, pulled wire, terminated cables and field engineered solutions \n* Created service tickets, invoices, and return/RMA defective products\n* Educated and trained customers on products \n* Sold products to customers when existing equipment has failed\n* Managed my schedule to ensure that all company service needs are met in a timely manner\n* Built and maintained customer networks and access points "
+As Service Department Head my responsibilities were varied and included:

+    * Diagnosed and resolved issues with client systems, while giving customers a second to none experience
+    * Coordinated with Project Manager to effectively manage staff
+    * Communicated directly with customers to setup service calls
+    * Programmed automation systems, pulled wire, terminated cables and field engineered solutions
+    * Created service tickets, invoices, and return/RMA defective products
+    * Educated and trained customers on products
+    * Sold products to customers when existing equipment has failed
+    * Managed my schedule to ensure that all company service needs are met in a timely manner
+    * Built and maintained customer networks and access points
 - company: Apple Retail
   job_title: Genius / Certified Mac Technician
   start_date: 2012-01-01 00:00:00 -06:00